 white nationalism, racial bigotry, xenophobia, sexism and religious

-discrimination to satisfy his ambition to seize power.
+discrimination to satisfy his ambition to grab power.
 His blatantly unhinged and unethical tactics

 make it clear that he will abuse the power of the presidency in ways that will

 harshly violate the Constitution and rules of law and democratic

 fair-mindedness and environmental sanity and the moral good.

 harshly, just as it has judged Nazi fascism in the light of infamy.
 The